pjohn1/quadcopter_simulation/quad_model/controllers/Readme.md

 # Low-Level Controller

-The low-level controller is really just a node that houses three separate controllers whose outputs are added together to get individual motor forces.
+The low-level controller is really just a node that houses three separate controllers whose outputs are superimposed to get individual motor forces.

 ## Z control